-Dhamian Blue has nearly twenty years of experience, representing clients in civil, regulatory, and white collar criminal cases.
+Dhamian Blue has nearly twenty years of experience, representing clients in complex commercial, personal injury, and white collar criminal cases.

-His cases have involved health care fraud, telemarketing fraud, mail/wire fraud, counterfeit currency, antitrust claims, and several other areas of practice.
+His civil cases have involved claims for wrongful death, antitrust, securities and investment fraud, breach of contract, and several other areas of practice.

-Dhamian also has represented clients who have been prosecuted for drug trafficking conspiracies, armed robbery, and first degree murder.
+Dhamian also has represented clients who have been prosecuted for crimes including bank fraud, drug trafficking conspiracies, armed robbery, and first degree murder.

 Dhamian graduated from Duke University in 2000, double-majoring in Public Policy Studies and Economics.
 He graduated from Duke Law School in 2003.

 - Co-counsel to three families facing foreclosure who were victims of extortion and a bid-rigging scheme.
-A federal jury returned a verdict on all claims, resulting in a $1.2 million damages award and permanent injunctive relief against the defendants.
+A federal jury returned a verdict on all claims, resulting in a $1.2 million damages award, plus statutory attorneys fees and permanent injunctive relief against the defendants.

 - Co-lead counsel in a federal wage and hour class and collective action filed on behalf of workers who were hired to build a solar farm.
 Case resulted in a settlement class.